 5. Timely and current

-Make an effort to extend recognition rewards to your employees as close in time as possible to when the achievement was accomplished.
+Make an effort to extend employee recognition rewards to your employees as close in time as possible to when the achievement was accomplished.
 For the sake of consistency and convenience, certain employers will always recognize employees on the same day every week.

 However, the SHRM has mentioned that it is often better to recognize employees shortly after they have performed well instead of waiting for a future date.
 Basically, the sooner you reward an employee who engages in behavior you appreciate, the more appreciated your employee will feel.